disintegrator/benthos-temporal-poc/README.md

 ## What Next?

-You can run the Workflow code a few more times with `go run start/main.go` to understand how it interacts with the Worker and Temporal Server.
+You can run the Workflow code a few more times with `go run benthos/main.go --log.level debug -c config.yml` to understand how it interacts with the Worker and Temporal Server.

-Please [read the tutorial](https://learn.temporal.io/getting_started/go/first_program_in_go/) for more details.